1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/single-letter-variable-name-check.md

 # Variable has a single letter name

-Variable has a single letter name
+Checks if variable (parameter, declared or initialized) has a single letter name, which violates code style rules.

 ## Noncompliant Code Example